 After my first session, I realized she really knew what she was talking about, and I am forever grateful for her guidance.
 Talking to someone in the know will help you be in the know.
 A good counseler will hand you tissues, listen and respond with words of wisdom that you never thought of.
 You will start to see things in a different light.
 Still feeling confused and attached?

 4. If things get nasty, don't be friends.
 Instead, be friendly.
 If your divorce isn't going smoothly, you don't have to be best buds.
 Your ex doesn't need to hear the intimate details of your work schedule or that you signed up on match.com.
 You can be business-like, but friendly.
 Especially if you have children involved, keep things short and sweet.
-Top 10 Reasons Why Women Divorce
+10 Surprising Reasons Women Turn To Divorce

 More divorce advice from YourTango: